awsdocs/amazon-opensearch-service-developer-guide/doc_source/monitoring-events.md

 ### Red cluster recovery started<a name="monitoring-events-red-started"></a>

-OpenSearch Service sends this event when it starts to automatically restore one or more red indexes from a snapshot in order to fix a red cluster status\.
+OpenSearch Service sends this event after your cluster status has been continuously red for more than an hour\.
+It attempts to automatically restore one or more red indexes from a snapshot in order to fix the cluster status\.

 **Example**